Western Michigan vs. Buffalo NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Western Michigan and its opponents have combined for 58.5 points -- this matchup's over/under -- only two times this year.
+- Western Michigan and its opponents have scored at least 59 points -- this matchup's point total -- just twice this season.

+- The combined points per game average of the two teams, 60.3, is 1.3 points above Saturday's over/under.

-- The two teams combine to score 60.3 points per game, 1.8 more than the over/under in this contest.
+- The 47.1 combined points per game that these two squads have allowed this season are 11.9 fewer than the 59 over/under in this contest.

-- These two squads combine to surrender 47.1 points per game, 11.4 fewer than this contest's over/under.

-- The Broncos and their opponents have scored an average of 61 points per game in 2021, 2.5 more than Saturday's total.
+- The average total in Broncos games this season is 61, two points more than Saturday's total of 59.

+- The 59 total in this game is 4.7 points above the 54.3 average total in Bulls games this season.

 Western Michigan Stats and Trends

-- Western Michigan has played four games, with three wins against the spread.
+- Western Michigan has three wins against the spread in four games this year.

-- Western Michigan's games this year have eclipsed the over/under one time in four opportunities (25%).
+- Western Michigan's games this year have gone over the total in one out of four opportunities (25%).

-- Western Michigan is 2-0 against the spread and 2-0 overall this season when the team records more than 24.3 points.
+- When Western Michigan scores more than 24.3 points, it is 2-0 against the spread and 2-0 overall.

-- Western Michigan is 2-0 against the spread and 2-0 overall when the team amasses more than 372.5 yards.
+- When Western Michigan totals over 372.5 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Broncos have two giveaways this season, while the Bulls have five takeaways .
+- The Broncos have turned the ball over two times this season, three fewer than the Bulls have forced (5).

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.